Blyth Academy Online vs Blyth Academy Orbit

 When will I receive my final grade?

 Your teacher will grade your exam and submit your final grade approximately four days after the exam is written (this can vary depending on how much work has been submitted by the student toward the end of the course).
 The report card will then be generated and processed within 2 business days.
-Report cards will be mailed by standard mail via Canada Post to the student’s home school.
-Students should anticipate the mailing time may take up to 1-2 weeks.
-Students will receive digital copies of their report cards by email (not by physical mail).
+Report cards will be sent to the student’s home school.
+Students can download digital copies of their report cards via the Student/Parent Portal (Genius).
+Please note that physical report cards will not be mailed.

 How does my grade get to OUAC or OCAS?
 (Ontario Universities’/College Application Centre)